Calliari/azure-app-service/README.md

-THIS WORKS ON MAC OR LINUX ONLY NOT FOR WINDOWS
+THIS WORKS ON MAC, LINUX, and WINDOWS
+MUST HAVE AZ-CLI INSTALLED AND TERRAFORM

 RESOURCES that wii be created with this infrastructure as code: